Skip to main content

 • reverse_geocode β€” find the nearest address from GPS coordinates

-• 1 MCP server route exposing these tools via the MCP HTTP transport with built-in OAuth 2.0 protection
+• 1 MCP server route exposing the virtual server via the MCP Streamable HTTP transport with built-in OAuth 2.0 protection

 • OAuth Protected Resource metadata automatically derived from your OIDC auth module and served at /.well-known/oauth-protected-resource